PNW ALUTIIQ CULTURE CAMP

 OUR HISTORY

 The PNW Alutiiq Culture Camp impetus was a hunger for our culture.
-A small group of PNW Sugpiat/Alutiit (including Ellie Dinglasa Stewart, Vickie Era-Pankretz, Ingrid Hansen, Brandee Era-Miller and Jessica Towns-Camara) wanted to create space to share our knowledge and stories and to simply be with other Alutiiq people.
+A small group of PNW Sugpiat/Alutiit including Ellie Dinglasa Stewart, Vickie Era-Pankretz, Ingrid Hansen, Brandee Era-Miller and Jessica Towns-Camara founded PNW Alutiiq Culture Camp in 2018 to create space to share our Alutiiq knowledge and stories and to simply be with other Alutiiq people.

-The Evergreen State College Longhouse Foundation (501c3) has generously taken PNWACC on as an independently run part of their workshop programing.
-The TESC Longhouse is our non-profit manager and handles all incoming and outgoing funds.
+The Evergreen State College Foundation (501c3) and the TESC House of Welcome have generously taken PNWACC on as an independently run part of their workshop programing.
+The TESC House of Welcome is our non-profit manager and handles all incoming and outgoing funds.
 PNW Alutiiq Culture Camp is not an independent 501c3.

 The PNW Alutiiq Culture Camp Team still has complete autonomy in choosing what programming we offer at camp.
 We also write all the funding requests though some may be turned in on our behalf by the TESC Longhouse Foundation.